maddenp/iotaa/README.md

 A `@tasks` function could yield a scalar requirement (or even `None`) but these probably make no sense in practice.

-No action code should follow the final `yield`, as it will never be executed.
+No action code should follow the final `yield`: It will never be executed.

 ### `@external`